objcio/articles/2015-02-10-how-your-camera-works.md

 <a name="WhiteBalance"></a>
 ### White Is Not White

 One additional thing that makes color tricky is that our brains do a lot of processing to make things look "right" — a huge part of this is what's referred to as white balancing.
 We all know what white or gray is.
-When we see something as gray, it's more often than not, anything but gray.
+When we see something as gray, it's, more often than not, anything but gray.
 But our brains "figure out" that due to the lighting conditions, it ought to be gray.
 Hence we see it as such.

 The light reflected from a white building will be vastly different in the light of the morning sun than in the evening.
 But our brains figure out that the building did not turn from one color into another.
 This may seem obvious, because we're used to our brains doing this all the time.

 Our brains are capable of chromatic adaption — it is color balancing for us by independently regulating the sensitivity of each cone type.
 In addition to that, our brains pull some very complicated tricks beyond just simple adjustments.
 How the brain interprets the color signals from the cones depends on local, spatial, and temporal effects.
 [Akiyoshi's illusion pages](http://www.ritsumei.ac.jp/~akitaoka/index-e.html) show some mind-boggling examples of what our brains are up to.
-When it comes to photos and color, the important takeaway is that a camera can not simply capture the color it *sees*, because that would look very wrong to us.
+When it comes to photos and color, the important takeaway is that a camera cannot simply capture the color it *sees*, because that would look very wrong to us.

 When we take a photo with a camera, the camera is not as clever as our brains are.
 But cameras have an automatic white balance algorithm that tries to figure out what the neutral color/gray in the scene is.
 The camera's image processor will then try to adjust all colors in the photo accordingly.
 Sometimes this works, sometimes it fails.
 When it fails, it's most often due to strange lighting conditions, for example, if part of the scene is lit by one kind of light, and another lit by a different kind of light source.